This shop has been compensated by Collective Bias, INC. and The Coca-Cola Company, all opinions are mine alone. #ShareMagicSpreadJoy #CollectiveBias

 Far From Home

 In 2014, our family dynamic changed drastically.
 My younger brother joined the US Coast Guard and a short 6 months later, my sister enlisted in the US Air Force.
 We were all extremely proud of them for serving our country, but sad to have them far from home.
-We haven’t spent the holidays all together since.
+The holidays haven’t been spent all together since.
 My brother is stationed in Houston, Texas where Hurricane Harvey hit earlier this year.
-My sister is in Great Falls, Montana where snow is never-ending.
+While my sister is in Great Falls, Montana where snow is never-ending.
 Having them home for the holidays would make it feel just like when we were kids, celebrating together.

 This holiday season is particularly special because my brother IS coming home.
 If I won the Publix Coca-Cola “Home for the Holidays” Sweepstakes, I would use the round trip airfare for 2 to bring my sister and her husband home too so we could have the whole family together again.